 Standby power can add up to 5 - 10 per cent of an average home’s electricity use.
-Unplug electronics when not in use and you can translate that 10 per cent to savings you can use for something else.
+Unplug electronics when not in use.

 Our bills are generated based on when we receive meter readings, which means your billing cycle can vary between 26 to 34 days.

-It only takes a couple of small changes around your home to bump up your energy use - such as relatives visiting or new electronics.
-When possible, plan for these changes by taking extra steps such as lowering your thermostat or setting timers.
+It only takes a couple of small changes around your home to bump up your energy use - such as new electronics or working and taking classes from home.
+When possible, plan for these changes by taking extra steps such as setting timers or unplugging unneeded devices.